LunguGeorgeProgramator/Python-Django-aplication./README.md

 # GLS_test_project
+The front end part made in a simply html file and javascript, using jQuery.

+The back end part made in python Django:

 This project is a simple DJango app, I am ussing bitnami-djangostack-2.2.2-0, for windows.
 It can be downloaded from link: